maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 9.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-If it is not working make sure that in your **Directional Light** that

 If you do not see the sky above the black ground plane you can click on the **Directional Light** in the **Outliner** and make sure that **Atmosphere Sun Light** is set to `true`.

 ![make sure atmosphere sun light in directional light is turned on](images/notWorking.png)